 - Poly foam and memory foam provide a good balance between pressure relief and support, which makes this mattress good for strict back sleepers and combo sleepers.

-- Get the details about the Casper Essential in my full review here!
+- Get the details in my full Casper Element mattress review!

-- The Hybrid is basically the original Casper with a layer of coils, which makes it bouncier than it and the Layla.
+- The Hybrid is basically the original Casper with a layer of coils, which makes it bouncier than the original Casper and the Layla.

-- Combo sleepers should love the Hybrid because of its mobility and ease in switching positions.
+- Combination sleepers should love the Hybrid because its bounce makes it easy to change sleeping positions.

 Casper Wave Hybrid